netconf-wg/netconf-over-tls13/draft-ietf-netconf-over-tls13.md

 Early data (aka 0-RTT data) is a mechanism defined in TLS 1.3
 {{I-D.ietf-tls-rfc8446bis}} that allows a client to send data ("early data") as part of the first flight of messages to a server.
-Note that TLS 1.3 can be used without early data early data as per
+Note that TLS 1.3 can be used without early data as per {{Section F.5 of I-D.ietf-tls-rfc8446bis}}.
-{{Section F.5 of I-D.ietf-tls-rfc8446bis}}.
 In fact, early data is permitted by TLS 1.3 only when the client and server share a Pre-Shared Key (PSK), either obtained externally or via a previous handshake.
 The client uses the PSK to authenticate the server and to encrypt the early data.

 As noted in {{Section 2.3 of I-D.ietf-tls-rfc8446bis}}, the security properties for early data are weaker than those for subsequent TLS-protected